xnuinside/lof/README.md

 ## Changelog
+**v0.5.0**
+1. Added AWS Context object.
+Part of values filed right now with mock values, values from config will be added in next versions.

 **v0.4.1**
 Features:
 1. Added option --proxy-lambdas where you can pass a list of lambdas that will be used as middleware request handlers.